 - They can put 50% down and finance the other half

 This is another powerful tool in establishing good credit.

 Another major factor in establishing good credit is to use revolving accounts regularly but never max it out.

-Always leave a small balance on the credit account like $10 dollars and make sure the majority of the credit limit is wide open.
+Always leave a small balance on the credit account like $10 dollars:

-- A good credit score is derived by having a large available credit limit.
+- A good credit score is derived by having a largely available credit limit

 - For example, consumers who have a $500 secured credit card and have a credit balance of $475, this will hurt credit scores because of high balance

 - High credit card balances will drop credit scores

 - Consumers should have a credit card balance of $10 dollars and never zero